 - I increased my position in Brookefield Infrastructure TSE:BIP.UN by taking some profit from TD Bank TSE:TD.
 That also increased my dividend intake.

-- I eliminated my position in CIBC TSE:CM ahead of earnings (lucky) and increased my position in Royal Bank of Canada TSE:RY.
+- I eliminated my position in CIBC TSE:CM ahead of earnings (lucky) and increased my position in Royal Bank TSE:RY.
 It’s not quite a full position but it’s almost there.
 I now have 3 of the top 6 banks.

 A full position for my portfolio is when the stock reacher 5% of my portfolio weight.
 If it goes above 6%, I will consider taking profits as I did with TD Bank.